Read more about the process for becoming certified to teach in Connecticut.

 Overview of Requirements

-- Provide two copies of their official degree-conferred transcript from an accredited college or university
+- Provide four copies of their official degree-conferred transcript from an accredited college or university

-- Enroll and complete course requirements at John Hopkins University
+- Enroll and complete course requirements at Relay Graduate School of Education

-- Full participation and completion in all aspects of the five-week Teach For America Summer Training Institute in Philadelphia
+- Full participation in and completion of all aspects of the Teach For America summer training program

 - Full participation and completion in all aspects of regional training and development

-All ARC corps members must pass their tests by June 1, 2019, or else you risk getting emergency released from the corps.
+All certification or MAT seeking corps members must pass their tests by June 1, 2022, or else you risk getting emergency released from the corps.
 We strongly recommend that you take the test(s) as soon as possible and be prepared to have to take them more than once, so you can focus on other important work to prepare to work in CT.
-You can find a full list of Praxis Testing window dates on the ETS website.
+Register for a Test Guide here.
 We have a strong staff to support you throughout this process!

 If you don't meet the minimum score on an exam, we recommend that you retake the tests as soon as possible!